dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 and thus possibly closer to the UE.
 The result is a simpler and lighter architecture, allowing convergence with other non-3GPP accesses.

 The mobile network would benefit of the application of SRv6 to both, N3 and N9 interfaces.
 The intrinsic ability of SRv6 to integrate, in a single protocol, the control of the overlay, underlay and NFV implies that if applied to the N3 interface the end-to-end SRv6-based network slice can start on the NodeB itself.

+In addition, SRv6 could be applied to the F1-U interface for cloud-RAN and TE purposes.

 ### Coexistence with GTP-based architecture